 An objective lets college recruiters or potential employers know your main goal.
 If your target is a college recruiter, tailor your objective to that specific school.
 For example, your objective may be, "To earn a degree in Psychology at Boston College."
-If you want to get a part-time job, you will need to modify your objective to that particular job, such as "To obtain a part-time sales position with Hollister."
+If you want to get a part-time job, you will need to modify your objective to that particular job, such as "To obtain a part-time barista position with Starbucks."

 In the education section, list the schools you have attended.
 Be sure to include your GPA if it is a 3.0 or higher.
 You can also mention any academic honors, awards, and/or recognitions that you have received.
 These can include honor roll recognitions, essay-writing awards, science competitions, etc.

 The experience section should briefly give an overview of work experience that has taught you valuable skills.
 In this section, include: title of position, name of organization, location of work (town and state), dates of employment, and description of work responsibilities.
 Be sure to use action words to describe your job duties, such as sold, created, processed, etc. Since many high school students do not have a lot of work experience, you can also describe class projects in which you have learned important skills or even leave this section out all together and concentrate on the education/academics and additional information/extracurricular sections.

 The additional information or extracurricular section should be used to place key elements of your background that do not fit in any other section.
 You may want to include: special skills, leadership roles, volunteer experiences, participation in sports, band, yearbook, etc. This section is where you can demonstrate your uniqueness.